Midlife Sidequests & Hong Kong Clarity

 Street signs and announcements cover almost every inch of Hong Kong…

 For whatever reason, I’ve never been able to do just one thing.
 Not when I was a kid, not now.
-I make progress in one area and move on to the next, never seeing the first goal to fruition, or splitting focus between multiple priorities and losing all desire to complete anything at all.
-Even the teachings of Gary Keller’s The One Thing have been lost on me.
-I understand and agree with the logic, but for the life of me, I can not figure out how to make it take root in my day-to-day.
+I make progress in one area and immediately move on to the next, never seeing the first goal to fruition, or maybe worse, splitting focus between multiple priorities, only to lose the desire to do anything at all.
+Even the teachings in Gary Keller’s The One Thing have been lost on me.
+I understand and agree with the logic, but for the life of me, I can not figure out how to make it take root in my daily (lack of) routine.

 I don’t know why this is.
 I don’t know why I have trouble seeing things through.
 I don’t know why my passions and desires are so fleeting.
 I don’t know why I self-sabotage whenever I’m on the precipice of something that may actually serve me.
-At some point along this journey, I am sure the cause and effect will become clearer, and I can begin work on turning these bad habits around.
+At some point along this journey, I am sure cause and effect will become clearer, and I’ll eventually be able to begin the work of turning these bad habits around.
 For now (and for once maybe?), I’m taking things a day at a time.

 Finding Zen at Big Buddha…